mcguiremw/nontech_sec/_posts/2019-03-10-dont-click-links-in-emails.md

 fields used in the email, most importantly the `To:` and `From:` addresses.
 There are open source products for just about every service[^1] in existence, this makes this process fairly easy for anyone capable of downloading, configuring and hosting a server.

-Once the server is up and running than an individual will be targeted in a spear-phishing campaign or blasted out to a large number of addresses in the general phishing attack.
+Once the server is up and running an individual will be targeted in a spear-phishing campaign or blasted out to a large number of addresses in the general phishing attack.
 From here the attacker needs to create a mock site that makes the victim trust they know where they have landed after clicking a link in the email.
 Really this starts with the faked sender address and message.